Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 summary

-It is entirely possible to live alone on a take-home pay of 200,000 yen, but smart spending management is essential to maintain a quality of life.
-Keeping rent below 60,000 to 70,000 yen and reviewing fixed expenses such as food and utility bills will give you some extra savings.
-As the cost of living is high in urban areas, another option is to live in the suburbs or in a shared house.
-It is also important to increase your income through a side job or improving your skills.
-With some ingenuity, you can live comfortably on a take-home pay of 200,000 yen.
+While it's entirely possible to live alone on a take-home pay of ¥200,000, smart spending management is essential to maintaining a quality of life.
+Keeping rent below ¥60,000-¥70,000 and reviewing fixed expenses like food and utilities can create more room for savings.
+Because the cost of living in urban areas is high, living in the suburbs or a shared house is another option.
+Increasing your income through a side job or improving your skills is also important.
+With some ingenuity, it's possible to live comfortably on a take-home pay of ¥200,000.